 Every backup job session produces a new backup file in the target location.
 Backup files make up a backup chain.
-The backup chain can contain files of two types: full backup(s) and incremental backups.
+The backup chain can contain files of two types: full backups and incremental backups.

-- During subsequent backup job sessions, Veeam Agent for Microsoft Windows performs incremental backups.
+- During subsequent backup job sessions, Veeam Agent performs incremental backups.
 It copies only new or changed data relatively to the last backup job session and saves this data as an incremental backup file (VIB) in the target location.
 Incremental backups typically take less time than full backup: you have to copy only changes, not the whole amount of data.

 After several backup cycles, you have a chain of backup files in the target location: the first full backup file and subsequent incremental backup files.
-Every backup file contains a restore point for backed up data.
+Every backup file contains a restore point for backed-up data.
 A restore point is a "snapshot" of your data at a specific point in time.
 You can use restore points to roll back your data to the necessary state.